CSC207-UofT/course-project-internet-explorers/phase0/progress_report.md

 able to pause the game at any point to read instructions, quit, or resume through the Pause Menu class.
 If the Tower is destroyed, its health is depleted to 0 and the GameManager informs the user that they have lost.
 In the case that all the spawned enemies are eliminated, the GameManager informs the user that they have won.

+# Skeleton Code

+The skeleton code is where we begin to bring our ideas to life.
+At the moment, it simply entails the main menu, which is rendered using the MainMenu class.
+From there, the user can enter the game, where it currently utilizes the classes:
+World, WorldEntity, Player, Map, CharacterManager, SpawnController, and GameManager.
+In the game screen, the player can only  move their character around for now.